Table of Contents

 Some lenders will allow you to increase your mortgage during the term with a refinance however many do not allow this, or have less favourable terms that are offered when refinancing which may create the need to want to break your mortgage.

-Selling the home:
+Selling the Home

 If selling your home and not buying another home to port the mortgage to.
+To sell a home there are a variety of options for this including speaking with a real estate agent.

-Contact me today to learn more about the most common reasons people break a mortgage
+Contact me today to learn more about the most common reasons people break a mortgage.